Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

 Not what you expect: Anthem BCBS and AllClear ID claim they will cover up to $1,000,000 in damages when reviewing AIG's forms there.
 Where is Anthem BCBS in all this?
 Nowhere.
 I have escalated to them several times and have request and 3 way call with them and AllClear ID.
 They either call without leaving a message or are unable to support the request.
 AllClear ID claims they have no way of contact Anthem BCBS at any given moment and must reach out to them by some means that they can not disclose.

-AllClear ID Company Profile
+AllClear ID Company Information

 - Company Name: